 - You haven't answered my question!

-When you first come in, you need to go to the Service Desk with your Trinity Laban ID card and we will check/enter your details on the library system so you can borrow items.
-You will always need to bring your ID card with you: this is the only way you can borrow books, and deposit money on the card for any printing from the computers, or for making photocopies.
+When you first come in, you need to go to the Service Desk with your Trinity Laban ID card.
+We will check/enter your details on the library system, so that you can borrow items.
+You always need to bring your ID card with you: this is the only way you can borrow books, and deposit money on the card for any printing from the computers, or for making photocopies.

 TL students: BA1, BA2 and CPD

 |TL students: BA3 & OYPs||TL students: M-levels||TL students: Research degree|

 |AV/IT equipment||Up to 2 of each type||Up to 2 of each type||Up to 2 of each type||Up to 2 of each type|